iasatan/uniOopJava/Extra/SingleSyllableVariableName/readme.md

 # Variable Names

+Compare the two assembly (.s) files.
+They are identical.

+If you do not believe me, you can try it yourself (gcc -S test.c)

 Single Syllable and normal variable names compile to the same assembly code.
 There is no need to use them outside of loop variables in for cycles.